WorldHealthOrganization/tng-participants-dev/README.md

 # Procedure

-To be part of the Smart Trust Network, copy/fork at first the [template repository](https://github.com/WorldHealthOrganization/tng-participant-template) and send an onboarding/participation request to tng-support@who.int.
-After verification of your request your repository will be linked with this one and your onboarding informations are replicated to the environment.
+To be part of the Smart Trust Network, copy/fork at first the [template repository](https://github.com/WorldHealthOrganization/tng-participant-template) and send an [onboarding/participation request](https://github.com/WorldHealthOrganization/smart-trust/blob/main/input/pagecontent/concepts_onboarding.md) to tng-support@who.int After verification of your request your repository will be linked with this one and your onboarding informations are replicated to the environment.

+For creating new certificates for test/uat, follow the helper guidelines [here](https://github.com/WorldHealthOrganization/smart-trust/blob/main/input/pagecontent/concepts_CertificatePreperation.md).

+More information about DID usage can you find [here](https://github.com/WorldHealthOrganization/smart-trust/blob/main/input/pagecontent/concepts_did.md).

+A checklist is prepared [here](https://github.com/WorldHealthOrganization/smart-trust/blob/main/input/pagecontent/concepts_onboarding_checklist.md).

 # QA Checks